BrunoDelfim/financas/README.md

-# financas
+# Finance
-Plataforma para gerenciamento financeiro
+Platform for financial management